rnmapbox/maps/plugin/install.md

 }
 ```

-If using V11, on iOS, you can use property `RNMapboxMapsUseV11`, see [the ios guide](/ios/install.md):
+To use V11 just set the version to a 11 version, see [the ios guide](/ios/install.md):

 ```json
 {